 The 1970s proved to be Tillis' heyday.
 Singing his own songs, his recording career soared.
 Beginning in 1969, at least one Tillis song–and often two or three of them–made country's Top 40 list every year of the decade.
 Five of the songs topped the chart, beginning with "I Ain't Never" (1972); "Good Woman Blues" (1976); "Heart Healer" (1976); "Coca Cola Cowboy" (1978) and "Southern Rains" (1980).
 Three of his other tunes reached the No. 2 spot.

 The string of annual hits continued unbroken into the ‘80s, although none reached No. 1.
 By 1990, Tillis was one of the most lauded country music entertainers in history.
 He had won the Country Music Association's Entertainer of the Year award, its most coveted award, and was inducted into the Nashville Songwriters Hall of Fame.
 His face became familiar to millions through his frequent appearances on Johnny Carson's "Tonight" show, along with guest appearances on shows produced by Mike Douglas, Dean Martin, Glen Campbell and Merv Griffin.

 In 2007, Tillis was inducted into the Grand Ole Opry by his daughter Pam (a country music star in her own right) and later that year was named to the Country Music Hall of Fame, along with Vince Gill and Ralph Emery.

-Tillis makes his home in Silver Springs.
-He remains active in the entertainment business, and in 2010 released a comedy album, "You Ain't Gonna Believe This," indulging one of his lifelong interests.
+Tillis made his home in Silver Springs, and in 2010 released a comedy album, "You Ain't Gonna Believe This," indulging one of his lifelong interests.